Up to $50,000 of fleet technology available.

 The Don Carnahan Memorial Grant enables school systems to acquire the modern fleet technology necessary to implement the inspection and sanitization protocols that are quickly becoming best practice across pupil transportation.

-- Our patented Electronic Verified Inspection Reporting (EVIR®) system, including asset and zone tags to verify inspections and sanitizations
+- Our Electronic Verified Inspection Reporting (EVIR®) system, including asset and zone tags to verify inspections and sanitizations

 - Zonar cellular Global Position System (GPS)